+Inside cabinet:

-Inside cabinet: Do not pack refrigerator so full that air cannot circulate.
+Do not pack the units so full that air cannot circulate.
 The refrigerated air is discharged at the top rear of the unit.
 It is important to allow for proper air flow from the top rear to the bottom of the unit.
 Obstructions to this air flow can cause evaporator coil freeze ups and loss of temperature or overflow of water from the evaporator drain pan.
-The shelves have a rear turn up on them to prevent this.
-However, bags and other items can still be located to the far rear of the cabinet.
-Air is brought into the evaporator coil with fans mounted to the front of the coil.
-Prevent obstruction by locating large boxes and tall stacks of product to the bottom of the cabinet.
+The shelves have a rear turn up on them to prevent this, however bags and other items can still obstruct air flow in the far rear of the cabinet.
+Air is brought into the evaporator coil with fans.
+Prevent obstruction by locating large boxes and tall stacks of product away from the outlet or inlet of air flow.

+Outside cabinet:

-Outside cabinet: Be sure that the unit has access to ample air.
+Be sure that the unit has access to ample air.
 Avoid hot corners and locations near stoves and ovens.

-It is recommended that the unit be
+It is recommended that the unit be installed no closer than 6" from any wall.